a2stuff/a2d/res/notes/testplan.md

 * Boot a system with only the 140k_disk1 image.
 Verify that About This Apple II is present in the Apple Menu.

+* Configure a IIc or IIc+ in MAME.
+Launch DeskTop.
+Apple > About This Apple II.
+Verify that the system doesn't hang probing Slot 2.

 ## System Speed

 * Run System Speed DA.
 Click Normal then click OK.
 Verify DeskTop does not lock up.